 How Can Workers Learn About Toxicology in the Workplace?

 The increased exposure to chemicals and other hazardous substances in activities such as mining, hazardous waste operations, pharmaceutical research, oil and refining, manufacturing operations, chemical production, waste treatments, etc., has resulted in a heightened focus on educating workers employed in these industries to identify, understand, and know how to protect against exposure to toxic substances and emergencies.
 OSHA has also identified workers involved in hazardous waste operations as being at greater risk of toxicity exposure.
 As such, OSHA provides extensive guidance through its Hazard Communication Standard (HCS) on the information that must be shared with and available to employees who work with or may be exposed to toxic substances.

-OSHA’s requirement to train workers before they start work at construction sites and other worksites exposed to hazardous substances ensure that employees will receive relevant training on toxicology.
-The subject of toxicology is covered in the recommended online training under HAZWOPER 40 Hour, the HAZWOPER 24 Hour, and the HAZWOPER 8 Hour Refresher training courses offered by HAZWOPER-OSHA LLC.
-Aspects of toxicology related to different hazardous substances such as asbestos and hydrogen sulfide are included in subject-specific training courses.
+OSHA’s requirement to train workers before they start work at construction sites and other worksites exposed to hazardous substances ensures that employees will receive relevant training on toxicology.
+The subject of toxicology is covered in several of our training courses such as the HAZWOPER 40 Hour, the HAZWOPER 24 Hour, and the HAZWOPER 8 Hour Refresher.
+Aspects of toxicology related to different hazardous substances such as asbestos and hydrogen sulfide are included in subject-specific training courses developed by us.

 Evans, M. A., & Ramani, R. V. (n.d.).
 Coal Mining.
 Britannica. https://www.britannica.com/technology/coal-mining

 Merriam-Webster. (n.d.).
 Toxicology. https://www.merriam-webster.com/dictionary/toxicology#other-words